joshua1988/DevCampWAP/3_performance-analysis-and-optmization-tools/README.md

 };
 ```

-5. Run `npm start` to launch the Webpack Dev Server
+5. Run `npm run dev` to launch the Webpack Dev Server

 > Please keep in mind that the **webpack devserver compiles in memory** not emits bundled file in output.path